MicrosoftDocs/architecture-center/docs/example-scenario/banking/banking-system-cloud-transformation.md

   * OpenShift 3.11 as the container orchestration platform.

-  * Java and Spring Boot for Microservice development.
+  * Java and Spring Boot for microservice development.

   * Kafka as the event streaming platform with Confluent Schema Registry feature.